Theory & Practical Test Explained

 The first part is a multiple choice test comprising of 50 questions to be completed in 57 mins.
 You must score 43/50 or above to pass this section.

 The second part is a hazard perception test with 14 video clips but 15 developing hazards.
+14 clips have one scorable hazard and one random clip will contain two.
 You must score 44/75 or above to pass this section.

 A hazard is anything that makes you change speed or direction.
 The examining body is looking to see if you can identify developing hazards, e.g. an ambulance suddenly appearing from a side road and intending to cross your path.

 To gain the points in this part of the test you must click the computer mouse when you see the developing hazard.
 You get between 0-5 points for each clip.
 Continuous clicking or a repeating pattern will result in a zero being recorded for that clip.

 The best way to achieve a pass is to read through your highway code and any other books you may have to gain a good knowledge before attempting any practise questions.

 There are also many CD ROMs or online resources available to buy to help with both parts of the theory.
 These will give you practise questions similar to the real test and video clips too.

 The certificate you get is valid for 2 years.
 If you do not pass the practical in this time, you will have to retake the theory and pass it again.